IDTitanium/petshop/README.md

 This project also has Larastan installed.
 You can run it using the command `./vendor/bin/phpstan analyse`

+### Running Task Scheduler Locally
+This project has a scheduled database seeder that runs every midnight at UTC time.
+To run the task scheduler locally you can use the command `php artisan schedule:work`.
+This executes tasks every minute.
+Or  `php artisan schedule:run`, this will execute any pending tasks and exit.

 ### Petshop Notifier Package

 A petshop notifer package has been developed as part of this project.
 You can find access to it's full README documentation here => https://github.com/IDTitanium/petshopnotifier#readme.